AncientYears/Story-Bot/README.md

 ?mystories - provides a list of the own users stories

-?story - provides a list of all stories sorted by new
+** ?story - provides a list of all stories sorted by new ** this is a WIP feature that is still very buggy, don't attempt to use this, instead, use below**

     ?story @user - provides a list of all stories by that user ?story @user storyname - provides a viewing platform for that specific story